whatisaProCoder/odin-form-validation-js/README.md

-# JavaScript Form Validation - Odin Project Exercise
+# JavaScript Form Validation - Odin Project Exerci## 🔍 Key Code Components

+The validation is implemented through several functions:

 This project implements a form validation exercise from [The Odin Project's JavaScript curriculum](https://www.theodinproject.com/lessons/node-path-javascript-form-validation-with-javascript).
 It demonstrates how to use JavaScript's Constraint Validation API to create custom form validation without relying on default browser behaviors.